MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/2-network-and-site-management.md

   Valid values are 0 to 16777216.
 For example, while two slices may both have `1` (eMBB) as the value of its service type, their slice differentiators are different, with one being `1` and the other being `2`, which identifies each slice uniquely.

-For more information about these fields, refer to relevant 5G standards.
+For more information about these fields, see the documentation for relevant 5G standards.

 To add or modify a slice for an existing private mobile network, take these steps:

 1. On the Azure portal, open the **Mobile Network** resource representing the private mobile network.
-1. Go to the slice details screen, as shown below:
+1. Go to the slice details screen, as shown in the following screenshot:

    :::image type="content" source="../media/slice-details.png" alt-text="A screenshot that shows an example slice details screen." border="true":::